At the prison, Dogberry and Verges, along with a sexton (who will take notes on the interrogation) prepare to examine Borachio and Conrade.

 Dogberry does his usual mangling of the English language, and finally gets out that Borachio and Conrade stand accused of being "false knaves," though they deny it.

 Finally, the first watchman declares that because of the wrongful accusation against Hero, Claudio intended to disgrace the girl before the wedding party, and refuse to marry her.
-Dogberry gets this, and condemns the knaves to "everlasting redemption."
+Dogberry gets this, but he condemns the knaves to "everlasting redemption."
 He actually means "everlasting damnation," but this is a useful slip if you’re a sinner.

 Thankfully, the sexton has two brain cells to rub together, and he realizes that they’ve tripped upon a treacherous plot.
 The sexton combines the watchmen’s testimony with the news that Don John has secretly run away from town, and Hero died that morning as a result of an accusation of disloyalty.